Hidden-Mist-2205/GAINZ/README.md

 ## Introduction
 This project was a brief 1-week sprint where our team tried to complete an MVP for an external user (Barry Swoleman).
 In recent years many people have been unable to visit the gym in person, and many of them miss the accountability being around other people can provide.
-The GAINZ application will allow users to access information on other people’s workouts, and find other users of the service who share their interests or workout schedule.
+The GAINZ application will allow users to access information on other people’s workouts, and find other users of the service who share their interests or workout schedule

 #### Key Features:
 * Users are able to create accounts to do fitness workouts and follow along steps